My depression wore argyle,

 ultra-depressing lyrics would uplift me any

-later, an emergency room doctor would
+an emergency room doctor would write

-write me a prescription for Prozac and
+me a prescription for Prozac and proclaim

-say that I suffer from depression (I
+I suffered from depression (I had taken a

-“test” and it had been determined)
+three or four question “test” and it had been

-life.
+my life.
 This was in Toledo, Ohio,

 where anyone can get quite